 Our Facetones® social ringtone application generates social visual ringtone content automatically by aggregating and displaying a user's friends' pictures from social networks and then enhancing the standard ringtone and ringback tone with visual and video displays and functions.
 The product is available to consumers on several operating systems, most notably Android, and is delivered in various configurations, with a variety of monetization methods.
-We have developed several updated and customized versions of Facetones, including a version for Android which includes post-call engagement and advertising as well as our most recent release in partnership with Nokia's Asha Full Touch 311 devices which launched in June 2013.
-As of June 30, 2013, the Facetones® app reached over 2,000,000 total downloads across all platforms.
+We have developed several updated and customized versions of Facetones, including a version for Android which includes post-call engagement and advertising as well as our most recent release in partnership with Nokia's Asha Full Touch 311 devices which launched in the second quarter of 2013 and exceeded 250,000 downloads in the third quarter.
+As of September 30, 2013, the Facetones® app reached over 2,000,000 downloads across all platforms.
 In the second quarter of 2013, the Facetones® app generated over 10,000,000 mobile impressions.
 Facetones® is furnished directly to consumers via leading mobile application stores and download sites, and offers revenue models ranging from advertising, licensing, and custom development projects.